 The 4 Ps of marketing are product, price, place, and promotion, also known as the “marketing mix.”
-The concept of the 4 Ps was introduced in 1960.
-However, it is still relevant in today’s integrated and on-demand marketing world that is being transformed by digital technology, marketing automation, and conversational marketing, among others.
+The concept of the 4 Ps was introduced decades ago.
+However, it is still relevant in today’s integrated and on-demand marketing world which is being transformed by digital technology, marketing automation, and conversational marketing, among others.
 If you haven’t heard of the 4 Ps of marketing or have and want a refresher, keep reading this Balboa Capital blog post.
 It has the information you are looking for.

 Origin of the 4 Ps of marketing.

-Today’s marketing professionals can thank E. Jerome McCarthy for coming up with the four pillars of marketing in 1960: product, price, place, and promotion.
+Today’s marketing professionals can thank E. Jerome McCarthy for coming up with the four pillars of marketing in 1960: product, price, place, and promotion, as reported by Help Scout¹.
 After extensive research, he determined that these four variables were needed to write an effective marketing plan that could support a company’s strategic and marketing goals.